KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

 ## Renames I'd like to make

-- More (no rename)
-    - More (the subcategory) > Misc.
-I'm not sure how to do this yet.
 - Area > something else.
 I can't figure it out yet.
 Please share suggestions in the comments!